 Scripture tells us to gently confront those who are sinning.
 “If a man is caught in some fault, you who are spiritual must restore such a one in a spirit of gentleness” (Galatians 6:1).

-We can correct our children and help them to see consequences without condemnation.
+When can gently correct our children by helping them to see consequences without condemnation.
 When appropriate, we can show mercy by taking the cost upon ourselves, not demanding anything of the other person whether payment or payback.
 This is what Jesus did for us.

 Examples of Mercy

 Let’s say one of your kids goes to school forgets their lunch at home.
 The natural consequence is to allow them to go without lunch.
 Personally, I’m of the opinion that kids should face natural consequences, but we should also find ways to show them mercy.
 Showing mercy also means having compassion for the suffering of another.
 In this case, a way to show mercy is to have money on a school lunch account, so they don’ go hungry.